gurukulams/gurukulam/site/content/books/tn-stateboard/12-biology/botany/plant_ecology/ecosystem/functions-of-ecosystem.md

 Decomposition is a step wise process of degradation mediated by enzymatic reactions.
 Detritus acts as a raw material for decomposition.
 It occurs in the following steps.

-{{< figure "images/books/12-biology/botany/eco-system/7.11:diagrammatic-representation-process-of-decomposition-and-cycling-of-nutrients.pngpng" "w-25 float-left">}}
+{{< figure "images/books/12-biology/botany/eco-system/7.11:diagrammatic-representation-process-of-decomposition-and-cycling-of-nutrients.pngpng" "w-25 float-start">}}

 Figure 7.11 : Diagrammatic representation - Process pf decomposition and cycling of nutrients.